RHEL 10.2 Developer Preview for RISC-V

 Overview

-Such early adoption of an emerging Instruction Set Architecture is unusual for an enterprise vendor such as Red Hat, but Red Hat is encouraged to see RISC-V developing as an open source project.
-Open source hardware will naturally foster an ecosystem of open source software, and an open CPU architecture is a cornerstone of an open hardware platform.
-RISC-V adoption is a choice that the market will make based on each segment's own criteria.
-Red Hat simply supports that choice and follows our own mission to enable open source.
+Red Hat is encouraged to see RISC-V rapidly developing as an open standards project.
+Open standard hardware will naturally foster an ecosystem of open source software, and an open CPU architecture is a cornerstone of an open hardware platform.

-Red Hat believes that early access to a developer preview of RHEL on such a popular platform is an example of the innovation that both companies represent to the industry.
+Red Hat believes that early access to a developer preview of RHEL on such a popular platform as the SiFive HiFive Premier P550 is an example of the innovation that both companies represent to the industry.
 Customers who are evaluating RISC-V will be able to use this developer preview as a guide to the relevance of this technology to their IT infrastructure as well as edge or embedded applications.

 Red Hat and RISE

-This developer preview is one of Red Hat's contributions to RISE, the RISC-V Infrastructure Software Ecosystem project from the Linux Foundation.
+Red Hat is an enthusiastic member of RISE, the RISC-V Infrastructure Software Ecosystem project from the Linux Foundation.
+RISE's charter is to accelerate the software readiness timeline for RISC-V. RISE is the industry’s mission-critical engine for software parity, ensuring that the foundational software stack—from the kernel to the cloud—is optimized, upstreamed, and ready for high-end computing.
 This industry group guides the specification and development of the Infrastructure Software Ecosystem for RISC-V system implementations.
 RISE's goal is to streamline infrastructure software availability to bring a faster time to market for RISC-V-based designs.

 Documentation